quipucords/qpc/docs/source/man.rst

 Authors
 -------

-The Quipucords tool was originally written by Chris Hambridge <chambrid@redhat.com>, Kevan Holdaway <kholdawa@redhat.com>, Ashley Aiken <aaiken@redhat.com>, Cody Myers <cmyers@redhat.com>, and Cecilia Carter <cecarter@redhat.com>.

-Copyright
+Quipucords is written and maintained by Red Hat.
+Please refer to the commit history for a full list of contributors.``` Copyright
 ---------

-Copyright 2018-2019 Red Hat, Inc. Licensed under the GNU Public License version 3.
+Copyright 2018-2023 Red Hat, Inc. Licensed under the GNU Public License version 3.